 Short of the Aston Martin DB5, we've covered all the major bases to get you looking suave enough to work for MI6.
 However, there's a few key details missing.

-Despite his native Scotland, Bond prefers to frequently go on missions taking him to tropical locales, especially Ian Fleming's favourite Jamaica, home of his Goldeneye estate on Oracabessa Bay.
+Despite his native Scotland, Bond prefers to frequently go on missions taking him to tropical locales, such as Morocco in Spectre (above) and especially Ian Fleming's favourite Jamaica, home of his Goldeneye estate on Oracabessa Bay.
 You can't get by in the blazing sun without seriously stylish eye protection, and Bond's sported some excellent specs over the years.

 Eyewear, like a good watch, is worth spending money on.
 The best sunglasses will last for years and look much better than tacky, all-plastic frames.
 These are a couple of Bond's favourite pairs: